Red blood cells must be transfused within 35 days of collection.

 People with a variety of conditions need donated bone for their treatment.
 It’s used to treat:

 The donated bone comes from patients having hip replacement surgery, who donate the ball-shaped part of their hip bone (femoral head bone) that is otherwise discarded during the operation.

 As a donor, there’s no impact on your surgery, because the bone will be removed anyway.
 For the recipient, however, the donation makes a big difference.
 It can help someone get back their mobility and health.

-How do I donate?Auckland, Waikato and Wellington region patients
+How do I donate?Auckland and Waikato region patients